Our Story

 Founder & Lead Developer

-Product & Marketing Lead
+Product & Partnerships

 We're always looking for teachers to pilot PhonoFlow and give us feedback.
 If that's you — reach out.